myferr/myferr/README.md

 # Hey, I'm Dennis!
 I'm 13 years old and have been coding for 5 years.
-I build websites, JavaScript libraries (maybe you've used [intelligent](https://npmjs.com/package/intelligent/) 👀), command line interfaces/utilities, and desktop applications.
+I am a full-stack developer and I build websites, JavaScript libraries, command line interfaces/utilities, and desktop applications.

 ## What I'm Building Right Now
 - [Finish The Lyric](https://github.com/myferr/finish-the-lyric) - A fun Guilded.gg economy bot to test your musical knowledge.